 You can easily add a channel manager by following the instructions provided by Google.

 Fill in the About Section

 This is the section that will determine whether your new channel draws a lot of attention and views or not.
-Filling your profile as well as channel description can help the SEO of your videos massively.
+Filling your profile as well as the description and setting up your channel art can help the SEO of your videos.